apache/cloudstack/README.md

-Apache CloudStack (Incubating) Version 4.0.0
+Apache CloudStack Version 4.2.0

-# About Apache CloudStack (Incubating)
+# About Apache CloudStack

-Apache CloudStack (Incubating) is software designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.
+Apache CloudStack is software designed to deploy and manage large networks of virtual machines, as a highly available, highly scalable Infrastructure as a Service (IaaS) cloud computing platform.
 CloudStack is used by a number of